ccilab-tamuct/HyperledgerFabric/README.md

   ```
   ./network.sh down
   ```
 There are a lot of commands that are needed to commit and invoke chaincodes to the network so a shell script can be used to automate the process.
+The next step is to